ByPikod/vscode-markdown-alert/README.md

 For further information, you can check out the source code of this extension and the plugin.

+## Contribute

+Contribution

+We welcome and appreciate contributions from the community!
+To contribute to this project, follow these steps:

+* Fork the repository.
+* Create a new branch for your feature or bug fix.
+* Make your changes and ensure they pass any existing tests.
+* Open a pull request with a clear title and description.
+* Participate in the code review process.

+Thank you for helping make this project better!

 ## Copyright

 This project is licensed under the terms of the MIT License.